dbol55/test1/README.md

 This is the official Fortnox .NET SDK for developing integrations towards the main Fortnox API.
 The package is not totally alaigned with the main API, but we are pretty close and will try to do conrurrent updates along with the main API.
 For more information please read our wiki were we have more code examples etc.

 ## Get started
-1) Register as a developer
+* Register as a developer
-2) Install nuget package in Visual Studio
+* Read our package release information
-3) Add reference to package FortnoxAPILibrary
+* Install nuget package in Visual Studio
-4) Start coding
+* Add reference to package FortnoxAPILibrary
-5) More code examples is located in our wiki
+* Start coding

 ```csharp
    var customerConnector = new CustomerConnector();